Oct 25 2016

 The cornucopia, or “horn of plenty”, is an autumn symbol of abundance and nourishment, overflowing with produce, flowers, and nuts.
 It’s an icon of ancient mythology that still represents a plentiful harvest and this season of sharing.
-To create a cornucopia your customers will love, start with these assorted metallic pot covers.
-Fill to overflowing with flowers in autumnal hues of orange, copper, and gold.
+To create a cornucopia your customers will love, start with the right containers Fill to overflowing with flowers in autumnal hues of orange, copper, and gold.
 Add branches and berries, or nuts and pine cones, to align with the season.
 Even mixing fruits and flowers is appropriate this time of year.
 Try adding pears or pomegranates!

-Delight customers this season of giving with the flexible, re-usable sturdiness of these distressed wooden crates.
+Delight customers this season of giving with the flexible, re-usable sturdiness of Wald containers.
 After the plants and flowers have been enjoyed, the crates can become a new tradition.
 During Advent season, instead of opening a window on a calendar, families put a small, practical gift into the box each day.
 Christmas Eve, visiting a homeless shelter becomes a serious moment in a joyful season.
-These shallower crates in subtle whitewash and graywash find their niche heaped with pumpkins, gourds, and Indian corn; or doily-lined to display a sumptuous buffet of pastries and cookie; or even eventually, filled with straw, as mangers in the crèche at Christmastime.
+Baskets and Containers in subtle whitewash and graywash find their niche heaped with pumpkins, gourds, and Indian corn; or doily-lined to display a sumptuous buffet of pastries and cookie; or even eventually, filled with straw, as mangers in the crèche at Christmastime.

 “Over the river and through the woods, to Grandmother’s house we go…” The autumn is also a season for visiting family and friends near and far.
-Hostess gifts and family treats, gourmet cheeses and sausages, shortbread cookies and teas — they all fit wonderfully in these round faux-suede stacking boxes in rich fall colors.
-After the cousins have enjoyed the delicacies, they will find practical uses for these decorative boxes.
+Hostess gifts and family treats, gourmet cheeses and sausages, shortbread cookies and teas — they all fit wonderfully rustic baskets and containers in rich fall colors.
+After the cousins have enjoyed the delicacies, they will find practical uses for decorative boxes.